chamaileon-sdk/static-content/README.md

 ## Add baseUrl to the settings object

-During Real Time Editor initialization you can pass down a settings object to the plugin, and you can add a baseUrl field.
+During Real Time Editor initialization you can pass down a settings object to the plugin, and you can add a "staticAssetsBaseUrl" field.

 As a value add the full Url of the \img forlder.